m5c/OneTimePadLib/README.md

 ### Reference as Maven dependency

-This option is for developpers who want to access the library from a maven project.
+This option is for developers who want to access the library from a maven project.
 The library can be referenced using this dependency block:

 ```xml